 Insurance fraud consists of fraudulent activities committed by applicants for insurance, policyholders, third-party claimants, or professionals who provide insurance services.
 Insurance fraud can be “hard” or “soft.”

-Hard Fraud.
+Hard Fraud Charges.
 This is when someone deliberately fakes an accident, injury, theft, arson or other loss (or worse, such as a life insurance beneficiary killing an insured) to collect money illegally from insurance companies.
 Many act alone, but increasingly, organized crime rings stage large schemes that steal millions of dollars.

 Even though the federal government is more actively involved in the pursuit and prosecution of some insurance fraud cases than it used to be, it is the state insurance departments, state attorneys general and county district attorneys offices that do most of the investigation, enforcement and prosecution of insurance fraud because most of the anti-fraud laws are state statutes.